The Dust Bowl Story

 In May 2009, Dust Bowl Brewing Co. produced its first beer known as Hops of Wrath IPA.

 In 2010, Central Valley native Brett Honoré joined in partnership with Brett Tate.
 Together they opened the Downtown Taproom in August 2011.
 After several years of steady success and growing demand, the need for a larger facility and expanded production was clear.
 The Dust Bowl Brewing Co. team embarked on a new adventure, building a 30,000 square-foot facility to house a new brewery and restaurant to compliment the downtown location.
-The Brewery Taproom opened in July 2016, and features two 20 tap towers, a full-service restaurant, indoor and patio seating, brewery views, Beer Garden with another 20 tap tower, corn hole, bocce, tours, special events and more.
+The Brewery Taproom opened in July 2016, and features two 20 tap towers, a full-service restaurant, indoor and patio seating, brewery views, Beer Garden with another 20 tap tower, corn hole, bocce, beer events and more.
 In June 2020, the original Downtown Taproom was closed to consolidate operations in Dust Bowl’s hometown and develop the Brewery Taproom experience.

 The company’s third taproom, known as the Tap Depot, is located in Monterey, California and opened in June 2019.
 Situated next to the world-famous Fisherman’s Wharf, the stand-alone building was originally built in 1874 as a train depot.
 The décor plays into the rich Monterey references of acclaimed author, John Steinbeck, which ties back to the Dust Bowl Brewing brand story.
 The Tap Depot offers 24 taps, indoor seating and an outdoor patio with a communal fire pit, heaters, corn hole and easy access to the resident food truck.

 GREAT BEER STARTS WITH GREAT PEOPLE